 by Tom Salinsky and Deborah Frances-White

 The Handbook seems written for a more international audience, or at least improvisers outside Chicago.
-Its main section is packed with practical teaching tips and exercises.
+Its main learning section is packed with practical teaching tips and improv theory.
 It also includes sections on improv history, performing in public, finding paying improv work, and interviews with significant members of the worldwide community.
 I also enjoyed the list of good/dumb but fun/never play games.
 There’s a heavy Keith Johnstone influence here (not a bad thing).

 - Pros: Bigger and more comprehensive than most books.

 - Best for: Teachers looking for new ways to teach the basics.
-Experienced improvisers might also find this a good reference to check in with.
+Also a good reference for experienced improvisers.